gov-cy/staging-govcy-design-system-docs/src/patterns/confirm_phone_number.md

 - set expiry conditions on the SMS confirmation code
 - let users resend their SMS confirmation code
-- use the ==whole number numeric input== for the input page of the confirmation code
+- use the [whole number numeric input](../numeric_inputs/#whole-numbers) for the input page of the confirmation code
 - use `autocomplete="one-time-code"` and the JavaScript file from the [developer assets](../../getting-started/developer-assets/) to autocomplete the confirmation code on devices and browsers that support the functionality

 Use the following flow to confirm the mobile phone number via SMS.